mdda/mdda.github.io/_posts/AI/2017-09-18-google-ama-unsupervised.md

 ... need to think more about how to unpack the difference between the Word2Vec unsupervised learning as a prediction task, vs LDA as a re-representation.

+Along the way, I also came accross this [interesting blog post by Giorgio Patrini](http://giorgiopatrini.org/posts/2017/09/06/in-search-of-the-missing-signals/), which talks about some other interesting papers / lines of enquiry.

 ### Meta-Comment